ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 steps](../test%20steps#flow-control).

-The *associated data* of test steps mentioned previously can be seen in the figure, namely *step settings* and *resources*. *Enabled* is a generic setting available on any step indicating whether or not it should be run, useful for temporarily disabling certain steps without making destructive changes to a plan.
+The *associated data* of test steps mentioned previously can be seen in the figure, namely *step settings* and *resources*. *Enabled* is a common setting available on any step indicating whether or not it should be run, useful for temporarily disabling certain steps without making destructive changes to a plan.
 In addition, all steps can be named.
-Steps do not have a verdict attached, but many steps generate verdicts when run.
-All of these elements are shown inside of the test plan because they directly affect the execution behavior of the test.
+Test steps all have a verdict.
+However, this verdict is not a part of the actual test plan.
+Rather, it is *set* during execution of the the test plan.
+These elements are shown *inside* the test plan because they directly affect execution behavior.

 On the other hand, *Session Log* and *Result Listeners* are situated outside of the test plan because they interpret the output of the test, and do not influence it directly.
-Ensuring this decoupling between generation and interpretation of results guarantees that, say, a new database can be added to store results without wondering if some of the results will get lost, or if the behavior of the test will change.
+Ensuring this decoupling between generation and interpretation of results guarantees that, say, a new database can be added to store results without making any changes to the test steps, or their execution.
 Result listeners are discussed in more detail in the [editor section](../Editors).

 <!-- For further discussion of test steps, see the [test step discussion section](../Test%20Steps). -->

-### Verdicts
+## Verdicts

-All steps output a verdict to indicate success.
-If no verdict is generated by a step, they generate the *NotSet* verdict.
-A test plan also outputs a verdict according to the verdicts of its steps.
+*NotSet* is the default verdict for all test steps.
+A step can *set* a verdict during execution to indicate success.
+If everything went as expected, a test step will set the *Pass* verdict.
+A test plan ouputs a verdict according to the verdicts of its steps.
 Specifically, the verdict of a test plan is the most *severe* verdict of its child steps.
 A verdict has one of 6 severities, detailed in the table below.
 | Severity | Verdict      | Description                                                        |
 |----------|--------------|--------------------------------------------------------------------|
 | 1        | NotSet       | No verdict was set                                                 |